Chia-Network/chia-docs/docs/03consensus/three_vdf_chains.md

 **Slot**: the list of sub-slots which contain at least 16 reward-chain blocks based on the challenge of the first sub-slot, or later sub-slots.
 At the end of the slot, the infused challenge chain stops, the challenge chain pulls in the result of the infused challenge chain, and the deficit is reset to 16.

-**Block**: a block is a collection of data infused into the rewards chain which contains: a proof of space for a challenge hash with less iterations than the slot iterations, sp and ip VDFs for both chains, optional ip VDF for the infused challenge chain, and a rewards address.
+**Block**: a block is a collection of data infused into the rewards chain which contains: a proof of space for a challenge hash with fewer iterations than the slot iterations, sp and ip VDFs for both chains, optional ip VDF for the infused challenge chain, and a rewards address.
 Some blocks are also transaction blocks.
 There is a maximum of 128 blocks per slot.

 **Transaction Block**: A block that is eligible to create transactions, along with an associated list of transactions.